-- a.
+a.
 Attorneys who complete the PDC form verifying they meet the items in this Subsection 070.01 will be automatically included and remain on the Defending Attorney Roster until they request removal or are removed for failing to comply with Public Defense Rules.
 Attorneys who are unable to verify the items in this Subsection 070.01 may submit a new verification form at any time.
-(7-1-21)T - i.
-Have an active license to practice law in Idaho; - ii.
-Attest they are in compliance with the Public Defense Rules or will comply with the Rules when appointed and representing an Indigent Person; (7-1-21)T - iii.
-New attorneys admitted to the Idaho State Bar within the previous year will name and be mentored by an experienced Defending Attorney on the Defending Attorney Roster; (7-1-21)T - iv.
-Have completed the minimum continuing legal education ("CLE") requirements in Paragraph v.
+(4-6-23)T i.
+Have an active license to practice law in Idaho; (4-6-23)T ii.
+Attest they are in compliance with the Public Defense Rules or will comply with the Rules when appointed and representing an Indigent Person; (4-6-23)T iii.
+New attorneys admitted to the Idaho State Bar within the previous year will name and be mentored by an experienced Defending Attorney on the Defending Attorney Roster; (4-6-23)T iv.
+Have completed the minimum continuing legal education ("CLE") requirements in Paragraph 090.03 of these rules within the previous year or within the next ninety (90) days of being placed on the Roster; (4-6-23)T v.
 Attorneys on the Defending Attorney Roster will complete Annual Reports as set forth in IDAPA 61.01.03, "Records, Reporting and Review," Paragraph 020.01.a.
 Attorneys who at the time of inclusion on the Defending Attorney Roster are not under contract with a county will promptly provide PDC Staff notice and copy of any county contracts entered after inclusion.
-(7-1-21)T
+(4-6-23)T b.
+Continuing Eligibility.
+(4-6-23)T i.
+To remain on the Defending Attorney Roster attorneys must: (4-6-23)T (1) Comply with the Public Defense Rules; (4-6-23)T ii.
+To address Defending Attorney Deficiencies: (4-6-23)T